digime/digime-sdk-nodejs/guides/authorize.md

 Store the `codeVerifier` against this user as this will be required for later.

 More on limits and scoping of raw and mapped data interface can be found [here](../../interfaces/Types.PullSessionOptions.html).

+To test flow using sample data please check more details [here](../fundamentals/sample-datasets.html)

 ## Redirecting the user to this authorization URL